nataliepremru/text-based-adventure-game/README.md

 ● If the direction they enter does not lead anywhere, or the player enters anything other than the listed options they will be asked to enter again

-● There are 2 possible “rooms” to escape, 6 that lead to game over, 15 rooms in total
+● There are 2 possible rooms to escape, 6 that lead to game over, 15 rooms in total

 # The Map/Structure